xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/usage.md

 ## Set quantity units for a product

-With the module "Fractional and Fixed quantities", each product can be adjusted to use its own quantity units.
+With the addon "Fractional and Fixed quantities", each product can be adjusted to use its own quantity units.

 For example, if you sell fabric, you can specify whether you are selling it by the meter, by the yard, by the bolt, or any other unit of measurement you wish to use.